The Effects of a Power Outage on a Business

 Power outages can include short-term or long-term loss of electric power to a specific area.
 Outages can affect homes, businesses or entire cities.
 There are a few types of power outages that your business may experience:

-1. Brownout: The voltage drops and causes dim lights.
+- Brownout: The voltage drops and causes dim lights.
 Brownouts can cause electrical equipment to malfunction or become inoperable with lowered voltage.

 - Blackout: Complete loss of power in an area for a few minutes or an indefinite amount of time.
 These are the most severe types of outages that affect a large area, and are usually caused by structural damage to electrical facilities.

 - Permanent Fault: Large loss of power due to a fault on a power line.
 Once the fault is removed from the powerline, power is immediately restored.
 These outages are typically quick and straightforward to fix.

-No matter what type of commercial power outage your business may experience, you should be prepared for anything.
+You should be prepared for anything, no matter what type of commercial power outage your business may experience.
 Inside Energy reported that in 2014 in the United States, the five-year annual average of outages doubled every five years from 2000 to 2014.
 With power outages on the rise, they are of significant concern for businesses.

 What Causes a Power Outage?